Digital-Grinnell/dlad-blog/content/posts/100-Git-Submodule-Tips.md

     - Commit
 ---

 I seem to have a never-ending struggle with **git submodules**.
 Today, I need to add some new features to one of my submodules in a non-ISLE project, but I've elected to post this here because this blog is relatively easy to search.
-I also feel fortunate to have found [this nice comprehensive resource](https://medium.com/@porteneuve/mastering-git-submodules-34c65e940407) from [Christophe Porteneuve](https://medium.com/@porteneuve).
+I also feel fortunate to have found [Mastering Git Submodules](https://medium.com/@porteneuve/mastering-git-submodules-34c65e940407) from [Christophe Porteneuve](https://medium.com/@porteneuve).

 So, what I need to do now is update some submodule code, commit, and push that change back to its remote.
 I will also want to subsequentmly update a pair of projects that use the submodule so they are referencing the newest submodule code.